helloworld-UwU/agar3000/README.md

 ### Images
 1. Photos may be captured using any camera, including **a smartphone camera**.
-2. Images should be taken against a uniform background and under adequate lighting conditions.
-The plate must occupy the majority of the image (at least two-thirds of the frame when comparing the plate diameter to the shorter side of the image) and be in sharp focus.
+2. Images should be taken against a uniform background and under adequate lighting.
+The plate must be in sharp focus, and occupy the majority of the image (at least two-thirds of the shorter side of the image) and be in sharp focus.
 3. Condensation, glare, and other imperfections on the plate's lid may lead to inaccurate results.
-The tool has certain tolerance for bubbles within the agar.
+The tool has some tolerance for bubbles in the media.
 4. The tool may have difficulty detecting very small colonies, colonies with complex structures, or colonies grown on unusually looking media.
-5. The recommended minimum image resolution is 2048 × 2048 pixels; higher resolutions will not improve results.
+5. The recommended minimum image resolution is 2048 × 2048 pixels.
+Higher resolutions do not affect the results, as images are downscaled internally.
-6. Supported image formats are JPG, PNG, TIFF, BMP (any formats supported by opencv)
+6. Supported image formats are JPG, PNG, TIFF, BMP (any formats supported by **opencv**)

 ### Hardware
-Agar3000 can run on any x86-based system operating under **Windows or Linux** and requires up to 1G of RAM.
-It can also utilise a compatible GPU to significantly accelerate computations.
+agar3000 runs on any x86-based system with **Windows or Linux** and uses up to 1G of RAM.
+It works without a GPU but can also utilise a GPU to significantly accelerate computations.

-- NVIDIA GPUs are supported via CUDA (with cuDNN), starting from the Maxwell architecture and newer (e.g., GTX 780 Ti, 900 series and above), on both Linux and Windows systems.
+- **NVIDIA GPUs** are supported via CUDA (with cuDNN), starting from the Maxwell architecture onwards (e.g., GTX 780 Ti, GTX 900 series and above), on both Linux and Windows systems.
-- AMD GPUs are supported via ROCm, starting from the Vega architecture (e.g., RX Vega, RX 5000 series and newer), on Linux only.
+- **AMD GPUs** are supported via ROCm, starting from the Vega architecture onwards (e.g., RX Vega, RX 5000 series and newer), on Linux only.

 <img src="speed.png"/>
 </details>